-

 Why study geosystems at UNH?

-The location of UNH, on the Great Bay Estuary and close to the White Mountains, provides an ideal backdrop for hands-on learning opportunities for all environmental science students.
-Students have multiple opportunities to immerse themselves in research experiences in the field and in state-of-the-art laboratories, and funds are available by competitive application to support these opportunities.
-Employment for environmental scientists is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
-The increasing need for environmental protection and responsible land and water resource management is projected to spur demand for environmental scientists.
+The location of UNH, on the Great Bay Estuary and close to both the White Mountains and the Gulf of Maine, provides an ideal backdrop for hands-on learning opportunities for all environmental science students.
+Students have multiple opportunities to immerse themselves in research experiences in the field and in state-of-the-art laboratories and computer centers and funds are available by competitive application to support these opportunities.
+Employment opportunities for geoscientists and environmental scientists are projected to grow substantially.
+The increasing need for environmental protection, climate adaptation and technologies, and land and water resource management is projected to spur demand for broadly trained environmental scientists.

 Potential careers